 |This is an OSSI open source variety.
 Click for more information about open source seeds.|

-I think that 2019 will be the last year that we offer this variety.
-It is a perfectly nice variety, but it is not as good as my more recent selections and also not as easy to use in breeding.
+I think that this will be the last year that we offer this variety.
+It is a perfectly nice variety, but it is not as good overall as my more recent selections and also not as easy to use in breeding.

 Quinault is the first new variety introduced from our breeding program, grown from open pollinated seed of the variety ‘Rojo’.
 Mature tubers come out of the ground a light/red purple, sometimes partly tan, but become the darkest red of any variety that we grow after a couple weeks of exposure.
 Plants are of medium height, usually reaching between five and six feet here by the end of the growing season.
 The one purpose that this variety is not suitable for is as an ornamental.
 It is a slovenly looking plant with sprawling stems and droopy leaves.
 That doesn’t affect food production, of course, but it is a better plant for the back yard than the front.